talkable/talkable-docs/source/android_sdk/integration/standalone.rst

 .. code-block:: java

-  import com.talkable.*;
+  import com.talkable.sdk.Talkable;
   ...

-  AffiliateMember member = new AffiliateMember();
-  RegisteredOrigin registeredOrigin = Talkable.registerOrigin(member);
+  Activity activity = this;
+  String campaignTag = "invite";
+  Talkable.showOffer(activity, campaignTag);
   ...

 .. note::

-  Make sure you have at least one live “SA” campaign with a default tag inside Talkable Site
+  Make sure you have at least one live “SA” campaign with a specified tag inside Talkable Site

-Note that `member` is empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
+Note that `customer` is empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
 Your application may already know/have access to the user’s email, if so, you should pass this parameter which will automatically skip the SignUp Page in the